Green Goblin: Bart Hamilton

-Dr. Barton "Bart" Hamilton was a psychologist born in Scarsdale, New York and the third character to use the Green Goblin alias.
-When Harry was put under medical care, Dr. Hamilton managed to make Harry bury the vendetta as the Goblin identity from Harry's subconscious via hypnosis.
-Dr. Hamilton uses these secrets to be the third Goblin.
-But since Harry has no knowledge of where Norman's strength-enhancing Goblin formula is, Hamilton is unable to locate it.
+Bart Hamilton is a psychologist born in Scarsdale, New York and the third character to use the Green Goblin alias.
+When Harry was put under medical care, Hamilton managed to make Harry bury the vendetta as the Goblin identity from Harry's subconscious via hypnosis.
+Hamilton uses these secrets to be the third Goblin.
+Since Harry has no knowledge of where Norman's strength-enhancing Goblin formula is, Hamilton is unable to locate it.
 He hatches an elaborate plot to kill Silvermane but Harry resumes the Goblin identity to stop him.
 They battle and Hamilton is accidentally killed by a bomb with which he meant to kill Spider-Man.

-Years later, there was speculation that Hamilton was the Hobgoblin but this is disproved.

-A Goblin that was presumably Hamilton appears as a member of the second incarnation of the Legion of the Unliving created by the Grandmaster.
-After being pitted against the Avengers, the group and their master are vanquished by Death.

-During the "Dead No More: The Clone Conspiracy" storyline, Bart's Goblin form is cloned by the Jackal's company New U Technologies.

 Phil Urich

-Philip Benjamin "Phil" Urich is the nephew of Ben Urich and the fourth character to use the Green Goblin alias.
+Phil Urich is the nephew of Ben Urich and the fourth character to use the Green Goblin alias.

 Nameless construct

-Norman begins trying to convince the public after returning from the dead of never being the infamous supervillain, and conspired with associate Doctor Angst genetically engineer a new Green Goblin, one slavishly devoted to help his case.
-Norman uses this Goblin as a bodyguard, to torment Spider-Man, and in ploys designed to draw public sympathy (such as kidnapping Normie Osborn for ransom).
+Norman Osborn conspires with associate Doctor Angst to genetically engineer a new Green Goblin, one devoted to his case.
 After Norman is incapacitated by the Gathering of Five, the Goblin is left alone and begins to degenerate due to no longer having access to the Goblin Formula required to keep him stable.
 The Goblin goes after Liz Allan in a desperate bid to find a cure for his condition, but is driven off by Spider-Man.
-During a second attempt to capture Liz, the Goblin unmasks himself in front of Spider-Man (shuffling through a variety of faces (with the most prominent being Harry Osborn) after doing so) and melts into a pile of protoplasm as he claims Norman would return.
+During a second attempt to capture Liz, the Goblin unmasks himself in front of Spider-Man and melts into protoplasm.